 - Cell service and wifi can be unreliable

 When preparing for life on the road, there are a number of considerations to think about.
 Questions like “What will I do with all my stuff?” and “What gear should I bring with me?” are important things to think about.
 There’s no one right answer to these questions, but below are a few ideas to help you get prepared for van life.

 What To Do With All of Your Stuff

 How you choose to handle downsizing your belongings depends on your situation, how long you will be on the road, and your level of attachment to your stuff.
-If you want extra cash for van life, consider selling items you don’t use or need.

 What To Do With Your Home